www.xbdev.net

 // Evaluate transmission (BTDF component)

-this.transmittance cosTheta; // Simple transmission
+return this.transmittance * cosTheta; // Simple transmission

 }